ericPantarotto/react_ultimateCourse/_notes/notes.md

 we made all the other routes child routes of the `appLayout`.
 So they are all nested routes.
 And then inside the parent route, we can use the `Outlet` component to render whatever is the current nested route.

 **<span style='color: #495fcb'> Note:** when a route doesn't have a path, it is technically called in *React Router* a layout route.

+### Fetching Data With React Router "Loaders": Pizza Menu

+When using then `loader:` property, `react-router` will actually start fetching the data at the same time as it starts rendering the correct route.

+**<span style='color: #495fcb'> Note:** What we did when using `useEffect`, was always a **fetch on render approach**.
+We rendered the component first, and then after the component was already rendered is when we then would start to fetch the data, a so-called **data loading waterfall**.

+React Router is no longer only responsible for matching component to URLs in the browser but to also provide the data that is necessary for each page.
 <!---
 [comment]: it works with text, you can rename it how you want